Why Choose an HBCU?

 Benedict College’s Founding

-Benedict College, originally Benedict Institute, was found in 1970 by a woman, Bathsheba A. Benedict under the auspices of the American Baptist Home Mission Society.
+Benedict College, originally Benedict Institute, was founded in 1870 by a woman, Bathsheba A. Benedict under the auspices of the American Baptist Home Mission Society.
 As Benedict’s first philanthropist, Mrs. Benedict of Pawtucket, Rhode Island, provided $13,000 towards the purchase of an 80-acre plantation near Columbia, South Carolina as the site for a new school for the recently freed people of African descent.
 Benedict Institute, operating in a former slave master’s mansion, was established, in the words of its founder to prepare men and women to be a “power for good in society.”

 Initially, Benedict Institute directed its educational programs to the severely limited economic and social conditions of the black population in the South.
 Like many other HBCUs at the time, the Institute’s original objective was to educate and train teachers and preachers.
 Today, Benedict College is a private co-educational liberal arts institution with 1,738 students enrolled in its 25 baccalaureate degree programs.